 In your textbook, Essentials of Comparative Politicswith Cases (O'Neil), read the first two chapters (pages 2-61).
-Complete the note sheets for each of the chapters and bring a printed copy of your notes to class onthe first day.
+Complete the note sheets for each of the chapters and bring to class on the first day.
 Note sheets are attached at the end of this assignment.
-You will be assessed on this material the first day of class!

-Summer Reading Opportunities (Optional):
+Summer Reading Opportunities(Optional):

 During the summer pay close attention to events in the United Kingdom, Russia, China, Mexico, Nigeria, and Iran.
-This pre-reading will help form a strong foundation for the upcoming school year.
 The articles should provide you with information about the political, economic, and/or foreign policy issues confronting each nation.
 Articles may come from newspapers, periodicals, magazines, and/or the Internet.

 Possible sources include but are not limited to: